neurosymbolic/nsss2023/index.markdown

 [Register](https://ibm.webex.com/webappng/sites/ibm/webinar/webinarSeries/register/1a5fd1369db547498aae3cc8ed6b7d35)

-'While initially IBM events, from now on these will be general research community events, owing to the explosion of interest in this emerging topic we have observed.
-This summer’s event is also being organized in collaboration with leaders of the NeSy annual meeting.'
+<span style="color:red">While initially IBM events, from now on these will be general research community events, owing to the explosion of interest in this emerging topic we have observed.
+This summer’s event is also being organized in collaboration with leaders of the NeSy annual meeting.</span>

 A new era of AI is rapidly emerging: neuro-symbolic AI combines knowledge-driven, symbolic AI with data-driven machine learning approaches.
 IBM is a leader in the research and development of neuro-symbolic AI technologies and we invite graduate students, AI practitioners, and anyone interested in this emerging field to participate in the IBM Neuro-Symbolic AI Summer School 2023, that will be held on August 28-30 as a virtual event.